Get Inspired: How to get into disability sport

 |Is there a family option?||From obstacle races to treasure hunts, the Change 4 Life website includes ideas for lots of fun sports and activities for the kids.|

-The English Federation of Disability Sport can signpost you to numerous participation opportunities and programmes including information on opportunities to try out different sports in your local area.
+The Activity Alliance can direct you to numerous participation opportunities and programmes including information on different sports in your local area.
 For other areas of the UK, visit Disability Sport Wales, Disability Sports NI, or Scottish Disability Sport.

-With their connection to County Sport Partnerships around the country, the EFDS can point you to sports and activities in your area.
+With their connection to County Sport Partnerships around the country, the Activity Alliance can point you to sports and activities in your area.
 Just click on your region and get started.
-The Parasport club finder can also help you to find a club near you.
+The Parasport club finder can also help to find a club near you.

 Get back into physical activity

-If you have your heart set on joining a gym, there are now over 400 IFI Inclusive Fitness gyms around the country that provide accessible physical activity to disabled people.
-The specially designed equipment allows both disabled and non-disabled people to benefit from a full body, cardiovascular and resistance-based workout.
-Find your nearest IFI gym on the EFDS website.
+If you have your heart set on joining a gym, there are now more than 400 IFI Inclusive Fitness gyms around the country that provide accessible physical activity to disabled people.
+The specially designed equipment allows both disabled and non-disabled people to benefit from a full-body, cardiovascular and resistance-based workout.

 |UK Wide National Disability Sport Organisations (NDSOs)|